KB Author Training - Attachments and Revisions

 If you wish to place an image or file from the Shared attachment folder into your document, click the Show shared attachments link.

 One of the KB's most powerful features is the document Revision History.
-Each time you click Save Changes on a document, a copy of your document as it exists at that point is stored in the KB's database as a discrete version.
+Each time you click Save change button on a document, a copy of your document as it exists at that point is stored in the KB's database as a discrete version.
 Even if you make and save changes subsequently, each previously saved version of the document is still present in the Revision History.
 This is useful not only because you can view previous versions of your document but also because it is possible to restore previous versions of a document.

 You can access any version in a document's history, using the following steps: